GenesisEX/choose-database/README.md

 ColumnDB is exactly designed for this purpose.
 You can have a lot of columns.
 But your most query only need to return one or a few columns on many rows for a particular tag ( stock symbol in the above example).
 ColumnDB makes this super fast as you are continously read from disk, instead of reading rows randomly on a disk like RDBMS.

+Key-value store

+When you want super fast query, you may thinking of key-store store in memory.
+It is a hash table in memory, which gives you the value of a given key.
+It is designed for speed.